Project Management and Lean Six Sigma: What’s the Difference?

 Nathan Navarro, instructor, UW Certificate in Lean Six Sigma: Black Belt

-In the world of Lean Six Sigma, Navarro says there’s not an industry-leading certification.
-While a number of different organizations offer certifications, he says employers aren’t typically interested in a particular credential; instead, they look to hire professionals who understand the discipline.
+Navarro says there isn’t a single, industry-leading Six Sigma certification, and employers aren’t typically interested in a particular credential.
+Instead, he says, they look to hire professionals who understand the discipline.

 4) Are project management and Lean Six Sigma skills in demand?

-Yes — public and private organizations of all sizes seek out employees who can contribute these skills.
-Labor-analytics firm Lightcast projects that in the next two years, U.S. demand for skills in Lean Six Sigma will rise 10%, and demand for project management skills will be up nearly 20%.
+Yes — labor-analytics firm Lightcast projects that in the next two years, U.S. demand for skills in Lean Six Sigma will rise 10%, and demand for project management skills will be up nearly 20%.

 Learn More About Project Management and Lean Six Sigma